 Article III.
 Affiliation

 A. Santa Clara County Democratic Central Committee.
 DDCSV shall maintain affiliation with the Santa Clara County Democratic Central Committee.
-As a chartered and affiliated club, DDCSV will comply with the bylaws of the Santa Clara County Democratic Committee and the California Democratic Party, as they apply to fully chartered local affiliates.
+As a chartered and affiliated club, DDCSV will comply with the bylaws of the Santa Clara County Democratic Central Committee and the California Democratic Party, as they apply to fully chartered local affiliates.

 B. California Democratic Council.
-DDCSV shall apply for membership in the California Democratic Council if approved by a majority of the members of DDCSV.
+DDCSV shall also maintain an affiliation with the California Democratic Council.

 Article IV.
 Membership and Dues